5 Tips for Growing Aftermarket Sales With Data Analytics

 The following five tips will help you on your data-driven journey to improved margins, revenue, and ultimately, profit:

 1. A Culture Shift is in Order

 According to a Forbes article called, 10 Ways Analytics Are Accelerating Digital Manufacturing, no other sector in the entire global economy generates as much data as the manufacturing industry.
-However, to benefit from all the data available to you, your leadership and everyone else in your after-sales support team needs to trust in its power to provide insight.
+However, to benefit from all the data available to you, your leadership, and everyone else in your after-sales support team needs to trust in its power to provide insight.
 Moving your people away from decision-making based on gut instinct won’t necessarily be easy.
-You should therefore treat your foray into big data analytics as you would any other implementation, complete with a change management strategy and plans for open dialogue with all involved stakeholders.
+It would help if you treated your foray into big data analytics as you would any other implementation, complete with a change management strategy and plans for open dialogue with all involved stakeholders.

 2. Historical Data is Not Enough

-Choosing a solution which generates reports from historical or even near-real-time data may not offer you the best opportunities for aftermarket-sales growth.
-Instead you should look at data points that reveal major trends and patterns in historical data, then apply them to the prediction of future aftermarket parts sales and service outcomes.
+Choosing a solution that generates reports from historical or even near-real-time data may not offer you the best opportunities for aftermarket-sales growth.
+Instead, you should look at data points that reveal major trends and patterns in historical data, then apply them to the prediction of future aftermarket parts sales and service outcomes.

 3. Find a Supportive Analytics Vendor

 Even with the best tools, working with big data can be daunting.
 Therefore it helps to have a supportive vendor to help you with implementation.
 Here at GenAlpha for example, we work with our customers to identify gaps in business intelligence and determine the best way to address them.
 Our goal is to help OEMs shift to proactive data use, thus unlocking increased sales revenue, reduced overheads, and improved inventory management.

 Driving growth in aftermarket parts sales and/or after-sales support means that you look at your products as a whole, capturing all of the parts sold.
 This may well meet with some resistance from your salespeople, who will possibly believe you’re overpricing your parts and undermining their ability to sell them.